Additional Dwelling Units

 Overall floor plans of all floor levels are required to be submitted and must be drawn to a recognizable scale. (e.g.: ¼ inch equals one foot) Partial floor plans or photos will not be accepted.

-• Exterior parking spaces must be at least 2.5 metres by 5.5 metres each.
+• Interior parking spaces (in a garage) must be at least 3 metres by 6 metres.
+Exterior parking spaces must be at least 2.5 metres by 5.5 metres

-• Each parking space can be stacked behind the legal, off-street parking space.
+• Parking spaces can be stacked behind the legal, off-street parking space.

 • Lines showing the location of each new service to the accessory building (water, sanitary, etc.) with dimensions relative to the existing building and lot lines.